AlexBennett941/PhotoEditor/README.md

 If you use save before you start a new session or new photos will override the old ones Also the code is located in the master branch

+To use the program select load photo.
+Once a photo is loaded you can change the color profile or the brightness of the photo, due to constarints you can only choose one color profile.
+As well you can rotate the photos or mirror them as you wish, however each rotation will reset to the original position to not cause confusion.
+An undo button is included to reset the photo incase you dont like the results of your changes.
+Once done you can save as many photos as you wish with the save button.
+If you download the code make sure to change the directory of the saves to your own personal folder.

 My project name is a Photo Editor.
 My team name is Me and I. I have decided to work alone on this project.'

 I am trying to build a photo editor that has a few different options to edit a photo.
 I plan to include color changes, mirroring, and a fun one to make the picture funny.
 I may possibly add more as I get working on it but I am not entirely sure of other things to do at the moment.